NumPy Seaborn Module

 Time series data refers to a sequence of observations taken over time.
 Time series plots are used to visualize and analyze this type of data, useful for detecting trends, patterns, and anomalies in time-dependent data.

-NumPy Seaborn Module is a powerful data visualization library built on top of NumPy.
-It provides a high-level interface for creating aesthetically pleasing and informative statistical graphics.
-With Seaborn, you can create stunning visualizations that enhance your understanding of data.
-This guide explores the fundamental steps to install and import the library, load data, and create various types of visualizations using Seaborn.
+NumPy and Seaborn provide a powerful combination for data visualization.
+This guide explores the fundamental steps to install and import the libraries, load data, and create various types of visualizations using Seaborn.

 Installing NumPy and Seaborn